Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 There are many alternative versions of the S&P 500 index.

 Interestingly, these indexes can be combined.
 The S&P 400 plus the S&P 600 index form the S&P 1000 index.
 And together, the S&P 1000 index and the S&P 500 index form the S&P 1500 index.
-Finally, the S&P 500 and the S&P 400 put together are the same as the S&P 900.
+Finally, the S&P 500 and the S&P 400 are the same as the S&P 900.
 It seems they thought of everything!

 All these funds are also existing in two alternative variants.
 Investors often split them into their Value and Growth subsets of companies.
 These subsets are based on the style of each company and its related investment style.
 Some people invest because the value of the share is below the real value of the company.
 This style of investing is what we call Value Investing.
-And some people prefer to focus on companies that are growing at a rapid pace.
+And some people prefer to focus on companies that are growing rapidly.
 We call them Growth companies, hence the name of the index variant.

 S&P 500 ETFs